What are the fundraising trends in the generative AI market?

 Is more or less capital going into the generative AI market?

-More capital is going into the generative AI market, and the increase is dramatic.
-Disclosed generative AI funding rose from about $26.8B in 2024 to about $75.6B in 2025, then reached about $178.4B from January through May 2026.
+More capital is going into the generative AI market, and the answer is not subtle: disclosed funding has increased dramatically.
+The full-year comparison shows the market rising from about $27.7 billion in 2024 to about $75.9 billion in 2025, while the fresher January through July 2026 window reached about $240.0 billion.

-Is generative AI funding activity driven by more deals or larger rounds?
+Is generative AI funding driven by more deals or larger rounds?

-Generative AI funding activity is being driven much more by larger rounds than by more deals.
-The strongest evidence is that full-year disclosed deal count fell slightly from 39 deals in 2024 to 38 deals in 2025, while capital rose from about $26.8B to about $75.6B.
+Generative AI funding is being driven much more by larger rounds than by more deals.
+YTD 2026 has 25 deals, compared with 26 deals in the comparable 2025 period, but capital rose from about $47.2 billion to about $240.0 billion.

 Is generative AI capital moving toward later-stage or earlier-stage companies?